-The Marriage and Family Counseling/Therapy (MFC/T) Program focuses on a core curriculum designed to prepare students to work from a systemic perspective with individuals, couples and families in a variety of mental health settings.
-The program consists of a minimum of 60 semester credit hours.
+The Marriage and Family Counseling/Therapy (MFC/T) Program focuses on a core curriculum designed to prepare students to work from a systemic perspective with individuals, couples, families, and groups in a variety of mental health settings.
+The program consists of a minimum of 63 semester credit hours.
 Students are required to accumulate 500 client contact hours and a minimum of 100 hours of supervision to complete requirements for graduation.
+Client contact hours are obtained at the state of the art on-site Clinic for Individual and Family Counseling, as well as at local agencies.
 Clinical supervision is based on live observation, videotape, or audiotape.

 - School of Counseling application supplement form